Buy 1 Get 1 FREE: Thailand flights on Malaysia Airlines

 As is airlines' and airports' commitment towards more sustainable practices.
 As technology advances, we can no doubt expect an increase in low-emission fleets and a decrease in single-use plastics from them.
 But what else can we look forward to?

-- Organic waste bins: We expect organic bins will be added at airports alongside recycling and general waste bins.
-Sydney Airport trialed this in 2018 and saw a 20% reduction of landfill waste.
+- Organic waste bins.
+We expect organic bins will be added at airports alongside recycling and general waste bins.
+Sydney Airport trialled this in 2018 and saw a 20% reduction of landfill waste.

 Ask an Expert